 Chances are, if it is in your pantry, you’ll need to supplement your recipes with fresh foods.
 For example, that jar of curry sauce you found at the farmer’s market last summer, or a jar of marinated artichokes – you might need to shop for meat, pasta, or veggies, and so on.

-You can also do this with freezer items, especially if you have a deep freezer and foods tend to be forgotten!
+You can also do a freezer clean out week, especially if you have a deep freezer and foods tend to be forgotten!

 About the Author: Marysa